knolleary/knolleary.github.io/_posts/2021-03-16-19-years-7-months-3-days-an-ibmer.md

 That still feels an odd thing to write even though I've known this was coming for little while now.

-Through-out my career at IBM, I've often wondered want would pull me away from the relative comfort of the institution that is IBM.
+Through-out my career at IBM, I've often wondered what would pull me away from the relative comfort of the institution that is IBM.
 I have certainly had occasional offers from different companies and many of them would have been interesting, engaging work.
 But none of them quite sparkled enough to draw me away.

 I knew in my head what my dream opportunity would be - to have the freedom to build something *bigger* with Node-RED whilst continuing to lead the open-source project.
 But what were the chances of that ever happening?